BGDlab/Locutus/README.md

 <A NAME="highlevel_dicom_summarizer"></A>
 ### DICOM Summarizer command for DICOM modules, including the OnPrem DICOM modules

-The DICOM Summarizer is to be a module-agnostic tool to view the overall statuses of a manifest-supplied list of accessions within a Locutus workspace.
+The DICOM Summarizer is to be a module-agnostic command to view the overall statuses of a manifest-supplied list of accessions within a Locutus workspace.
 Detailed Summaries may be generated when using `dicom_summarize_stats_show_accessions`; otherwise, high-level Summarizer summaries of the overall batch will be generated.

-With the addition of the Preloader, a Summarizer sidecar, the manifest_status values can be updated for a batch (with a supplied suffix) in order ot more easily monitor the ongoing status of a DICOM De-ID batch.
+With the addition of the Preloader, a Summarizer sidecar, the manifest_status values can be updated for a batch (with a supplied suffix) in order to more easily monitor the ongoing status of a DICOM De-ID batch.

 <A NAME="highlevel_future"></A>